-Get involved.
+Get involved

 There are always volunteer opportunities at the campus.
-These include assisting with phone calls, interpreting and translating, chaperoning field trips, helping out in the classroom, tutoring, or assisting in the planning or execution of teacher/staff appreciation luncheons.
+These include assisting with phone calls, interpreting and translating, chaperoning field trips, helping out in the classroom, tutoring, and assisting in planning and executing school fundraisers, events, or teacher/staff appreciation luncheons.
 If you plan on volunteering at the school or attending a field trip, a BCI (background check) is required and the form must be submitted to the school.
 If you are interested in volunteering, please contact the school or fill out the volunteer interest form on the Highlander website.